CoblinFrog/System-Information-Tool/README.md

 - Minidump files (":(" screen files)
 - Peripherals such as keyboard, mice, headphones, and other USB/connected devices

-This tool will also run basic and harmless commands to check system integrity and repair any corrupted files.
-You may also choose specifically what to package.
+This tool will also allow you to specify which to package.

 Made by Collin Fong